Changing your transaction process

 Since the Flex Template does not contain such an interface out of the box, a developer will need to customize it into the application.
 You can use the Flex design files to guide your developer on how you want this to work.

 You can review everything included in the Flex Template by exploring the demo marketplace in your Console.
-You can specifically review the screens that are part of a transaction here.
+You can refer to this article to review the screens that are part of a transaction.

 If you’re working with a developer to build your marketplace, share the outlines of how a transaction should happen on your marketplace with your developer early.
 Start the conversation about how you want things to work and what will it take to make it happen.
 Moreover, discussing is a great way to crystallize the finer details of your process, such as when email notifications are sent.